1024gs/build-scripts/README.md

 # `Build scripts`

-Avoid build processes and use JavaScript in a more old-school way.
+Avoid bundling and develop in a more old-school way.

-Look at scripts and scripts-tests folders.
+Look at the scripts and scripts-tests folders.

 The whole repository is meant to be cloned and start the development.